-Some CCPs also flagged the fact that they would need access to central bank facilities, in particular if they needed to transform assets, eg if they had to accept non-cash collateral while paying out cash only.
-As indicated above, as described in this report on CCP VM practices, CCPs should not engage in collateral transformation for the purposes of VM pass-through; there would be significant risk implications if CCPs offered collateral transformation.
-However, this is beyond the scope of this workstream, as are policies on access to central banks.
+Some CCPs also flagged that they would need access to central bank facilities, in particular if they needed to transform assets, eg if they had to accept non-cash collateral while paying out cash only.
+As indicated above, CCPs should carefully consider any risk implications of engaging in collateral transformation for the purposes of VM pass-through.
+However, this matter is beyond the scope of this workstream, as are policies on access to central banks.